tinchodias/TempalteAnalysis/README.md

 # Template Analysis

-This is a template to start your project using [this specialized tool](https://github.com/tinchodias/youtube-notes).
+This is a template to start your project using [YoutubeNotes](https://github.com/tinchodias/youtube-notes).

+You may want to download this repository, customize it and push it to a new private repository where you can perform the analysis of a series of Youtube videos.

 ## File Structure